Mitigating circumstances in relation to assessment

 What information must I include in any Mitigating Circumstances application?

 In all cases independent documentary evidence, such as medical certificates, must be provided to verify mitigating circumstances.
-Academic Mentors may also provide information about circumstances based on meetings and conversations with you, but do not necessarily attend the Mitigating Circumstances Committee.
-Student Support and Accommodation may, in addition, provide further supporting evidence.
+Personal tutors may also provide information about circumstances based on meetings and conversations with you, but do not necessarily attend the Mitigating Circumstances Committee.
+Student Wellbeing Services may, in addition, provide further supporting evidence.